-Inspired by Urban Explorers I was commissioned to create an event for families.
+Urban Explorers Trail for Families was commissioned by Merrion Square.
 I created an urban exploring trail that took people round the square and led them to unccover secrets, invent new stories and ignite an interest in co-exploration of familiar public spaces.
 It was designed to be for children and parents.
 It is still available for download.

 Prototype is a brand new festival of Playful Design and Interaction! in October 2014.
 Prototype will turn Project Arts Centre and it’s surrounds into a massive playground.
 The festival will contain Playful talks, games, exhibits and workshops from around the world.
 (Age 16+)